 Marcie and I are boring people.
 We don’t like to dance.
 We’re not into sports.
 We don’t like coffee or microbrews, which means we’re missing out on the entire urban experience in the Pacific Northwest.
-We try to compensate for our boringness by attending every oddball event that comes to town: ferret olympics, rubber stamp shows, sausage festivals.
+We try to compensate for our boringness by attending every oddball event that comes to town: ferret olympics, rubber stamp shows, garlic festivals.
 The paper announced that Brickfest, a Lego exhibition, was coming to the Convention Center.
 We had no great interest in Legos, but it sounded better than doing laundry all weekend.

 We walked most of the length of the empty Convention Center before finding the Lego exhibition tucked into a corner of small conference rooms.
 We had seen Lego models on display at the state fair, and I expected a similar arrangement: robots, fire engines, and houses a foot or two high, arranged neatly on long tables, with small placards showing the artist’s name and age.
 However, on entering the main room, all expectations of modest homegrown charm were forcibly exploded.